 With the Frictionless Data Reproducible Research Fellows Programme, supported by the Sloan Foundation, we are recruiting and training early career researchers to become champions of the Frictionless Data tools and approaches in their field.
 Fellows will learn about Frictionless Data, including how to use Frictionless tools in their domains to improve reproducible research workflows, and how to advocate for open science.
 Working closely with the Frictionless Data team, Fellows will lead training workshops at conferences, host events at universities and in labs, and write blogs and other communications content.
 In addition to mentorship, we are providing successful applicants with stipends of $5,000 to support their work and time during the nine-month long Fellows Programme.
-We ran the First Cohort of Fellows from Fall 2019 til Spring 2020, and the Second Cohort ran from August 2020 til May 2021, and the Third Cohort will run from October 2021 til June 2022.
+We ran the First Cohort of Fellows from October 2019 til June 2020, the Second Cohort ran from August 2020 til May 2021, and the Third Cohort will run from October 2021 til June 2022.

 How do I apply?

 Applications are currently closed.
-If you have any questions please email the team at [email protected] or ask a question on our forum.
-We value and encourage diversity because a range of experiences and perspectives enriches our work and strengthens our ability to address complex challenges.
+If you have any questions please email the team at [email protected] We value and encourage diversity because a range of experiences and perspectives enriches our work and strengthens our ability to address complex challenges.
 Applicants from communities that are under-represented in science and technology, people of colour, women, people with disabilities, and LGBTI+ individuals are encouraged to apply.

 Am I eligible to apply?

 What is the timeframe for the Fellows Programme?

-The Fellows Programme will begin in July 2020 and will last for 9 months (through the end of June).
+The Fellows Programme will begin in October 2021 and will last for 9 months (through the end of June).
 There will be breaks for holidays - see the syllabus from Cohort 2 as an example schedule.
 We expect the Fellows Programme will take up to 8 hours of individual work per week.